-Mennonites have been around for almost 500 years, part of a Protestant Reformation movement called Anabaptism that rejected the allegiance between church and state, emphasized belief as a personal choice, and called for a radical way of living with peace, community and compassion, following the way of Jesus in daily life.
+Mennonites have been around for about 500 years, part of a Protestant Reformation movement called Anabaptism that rejected the allegiance between church and state, emphasized belief as a personal choice, and called for a radical way of living with peace, community and compassion, following the way of Jesus in daily life.

 To learn more, watch this 4-minute video: